Get Started with Olympus Incubator Program

 We welcome all faculty members, post-docs, and staff who are interested in exploring the commercial potential of their research or innovations.
 Faculty members who are interested in working with Project Olympus have a variety of options for learning more about our offerings and getting into our programs.
 See the offerings and options here.
 Faculty Application Process.

-We welcome all current CMU students — undergrad, master's, and Ph.D. — from all schools across campus.
+We welcome all current CMU students — undergrad, master's, and Ph.D. — from all schools across campus and CMU alumni.

-It will make the best use of both of our time.
-The template covers all the important questions that you’ll be asked during the first meeting, so this helps you to prepare by making you think through the answers.
+The template covers all the important questions that you’ll be asked during your first meeting with Olympus staff, so this helps you to prepare by making you think through the answers.

 Since we are only looking for your high level thoughts, your completed template should be no more than two pages.
 Try to answer all the questions but if you don’t know how to answer some of them, that’s okay.
 That is what we help you with.
 The important thing to remember is that all of the key questions have to be addressed for your business to be successful.

-Alumni are welcome but may not be eligible for all programs/benfits such as Spark Grants and Innovation Fellows.
-Further, almost all our programming is open to all and alumni are welcome to attend.
-Please check out our CONNECTs series.
+Alumni are welcome to participate in our Customer Discovery Kickstart program but would not be eligible for all programs/benefits such as Spark Grants and Innovation Commercialization Fellows.
+Please check out our CONNECTs series which is open to all and free to attend.

 Yes.
-We have a number of teammates from other schools such as Pitt, the Art Institute and even Duke.
+We have a number of teammates from other schools such as Pitt.
 Teams also have team members that are no longer students at all.
 The only real requirement is that the key founder or co-founder is a current CMU student.

 Nope.
 We only ask two things of the students that we help: